juangamella/icp/README.md

 ## Documentation

 You can find the complete documentation at https://sempler.readthedocs.io/en/latest/.
-For completeness, we include an overview and a simple example below:
+For completeness, we include here an overview and an example.

 ### Running the algorithm: `causalicp.fit`